 Nope.
 No enhancements.
 The color is a natural beauty straight from the petals of the flowers!

-Last week I was feeling a little creative and thought I dive outside of my cooking comfort zone and try making a couple of recipes that are popular in the Middle East.
+Last week I was feeling a little creative and thought I would dive outside of my cooking comfort zone and try making a couple of recipes that are popular in the Middle East.

 I learned from WikiHow that there are several ways to make rose water.
 One method requires the crushing of the petals, and another you use dried flowers.
 I opted for a simple 30 minute method using fresh flower petals and I’m so happy with the results!